Editorial Standards

-Global English Editing started as a professional editing company.
-That background shapes how we approach our blog.
-We apply the same attention to accuracy, sourcing, and clarity that we bring to editing academic papers and manuscripts.
+Global English Editing is a professional editing company.
+That background shapes how we approach everything we publish.
+We apply the same standards of accuracy, clarity, and sourcing to our blog that we bring to editing academic papers and manuscripts for our clients.

-This page explains how our articles are researched, written, reviewed, and maintained.
+This page explains what we cover, how our articles are produced, and how we maintain quality.

 How Articles Are Produced